 After the charity has legally changed its purposes, it should provide the Charities Directorate with the applicable documentation as identified below:

 Provide a copy of the amended incorporation documents (for example, supplementary letters patent, articles of amendment, or special resolution) bearing the seal, stamp, or signature of the incorporating authority.

 Charities incorporated under the Corporations Act of Ontario: To amend the objects listed in the incorporation documents, a registered charity must submit an Application for Supplementary Letters Patent to the Office of the Public Guardian and Trustee (OPGT) for its approval.
 Once approved, the OPGT will forward the application to the Ministry of Government Services of Ontario, which will then stamp the application and return it to the organization.
 Please refer to the Not-for-Profit Incorporator's Handbook on the Ministry of the Attorney General's website for detailed guidelines.

 Charities established by a constitution

-Provide an amended constitution with the signatures of two directors and the effective date.
+Provide an amended constitution with the signatures of three directors and the effective date of the change.

 Charities established by a trust document